Greek Orthodox Metropolis of Chicago

-The Metropolis of Chicago consists of thirty-four parishes in Illinois, with another twenty-four parishes in Wisconsin, Minnesota, Iowa, northern Indiana, and eastern and central Missouri.
-The general offices of the Greek Orthodox Metropolis of Chicago are located in Elk Grove Village, Illinois.

 History

-The Metropolis of Chicago itself traces its explicit roots to 1923, when Rev. Philaret Ioannides became the city’s first Greek Orthodox bishop.
+The Metropolis of Chicago traces its roots to 1923, when Rev. Philaret Ioannides became the city’s first Greek Orthodox bishop.
 Nearly twenty years later, Chicago became the "2nd Diocesan District" of the Greek Orthodox Archdiocese of North & South America.
 That district would continue to coordinate the ecclesial growth of this major immigrant, industrial, and rail center on the southwestern shores of Lake Michigan.
+Some of the first Greek Orthodox parishes were founded in Chicago.

 A number of distinguished bishops served the diocesan community, including Meletios, Ezekiel and the late Timotheos of Rodostolon.
 Each brought unique talents to Chicago's Greek Orthodox and larger communities.
 This episcopal ministry excelled with the singular dedication of Chicago's Metropolitan Iakovos, who ministered for thirty eight years.
 A studied and accomplished liturgist, Athens-born Metropolitan Iakovos made a profound imprint upon the character of the Midwest’s Greek Orthodox communities.